Accessing RAID Disk Files When NAS Level One GNS-4000 is Not Operating: Practical Steps

 In summary, a powerful CPU in the NAS Level One GNS-4000 device ensures faster data transfer speeds, efficient network protocol processing, quick encryption/decryption, and timely data integrity checks, reducing the potential for data loss.

-Although NAS GNS-4000 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS GNS-4000 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view